-Ships carrying explosive, flashing, combustible and similar dangerous substances raise B (Bravo) signal flag during day and display a red lantern visible at all directions (360 degrees) during night according to International Regulations for Preventing Collisions at Sea (COLREG).
+Ships carrying explosive, flammable, flammable and similar dangerous cargoes display a B (Bravo) signal flag during the day and a red light visible from all directions (360 degrees) at night, in accordance with the International Regulations for Preventing Collision at Sea (COLREG).

-According to the provision of the article 22 of the Ports Regulation, "Unless permission is obtained from the port master, ships and marine vessels in the port areas are not allowed to do repair, blasting and painting, welding and other hot work, lifeboat and/or boat lowering, or other maintenance works.
-If the ships and marine vehicles that will carry out these works are in the coastal facility, they must coordinate with the coastal facility management.", the above-mentioned works in the ships in the port, including the ships carrying dangerous goods, are subject to the permission of the Port Authority.
-Unless the necessary coordination is made with the port operator, this kind of work cannot be carried out on the ship.
+Ships and marine vessels located in port areas unless permission is obtained from the port authority specified in Article 22 of the Ports Regulation; cannot perform repairs, scraping and painting, welding and other hot work, launching lifeboats and/or boats, or other maintenance work.
+In accordance with the provision "If the ships and marine vessels that will carry out these works are in a coastal facility, they must coordinate with the coastal facility operation.", the above-mentioned works on ships in the port, including ships carrying dangerous cargo, are subject to the permission of the Port Authority.
+Such works cannot be carried out on the ship unless the necessary coordination is made with the port operation.

-Minimum Safety Requirements for Performing Hot Work on Board:
+Minimum Safety Requirements for Performing Hot Work on Ship:

-Before starting the hot work on the ship's deck or on the quay, the company officer or the ship agency that will carry out the hot work must have obtained written permission from the port authority that the said hot work can be carried out.
+Before starting the hot process on the ship deck or at the dock, the company officer or ship agency who will perform the hot process must have received written permission from the port authority stating that the hot process in question can be carried out.

-In addition to the safety measures requested by the port authority, the company officer who will perform the hot work must take all necessary additional safety measures on the ship and / or the pier before starting the hot work.
+In addition to the safety precautions requested by the port authority, before starting the hot work, the company officer who will perform the hot work must take all necessary additional safety measures on the ship and / or dock.
 Informs the port officer about the measures taken.
 These measures include:

-- 1) Inspection of the local area and adjacent areas, including testing by accredited testing organizations to verify that areas are free from flammable and/or explosive atmospheres and, where appropriate, not deficient in oxygen; - 2) Removal of dangerous goods and other combustible materials and objects from work areas and adjacent areas. - 3) Effective protection of combustible structural elements (e.g. beams, wooden partitions, floors, doors, wall and ceiling coverings) against accidental ignition - 4) Ensuring the sealing of the open pipes, pipe passages, valves, joints, gaps and open parts to prevent flames, sparks and hot particles from spreading from work areas to adjacent areas or other areas - 5) A plate with hot work authorization information and safety precautions should be placed in the work area and also at all work area entrances.
-Authorization information and safety precautions should be easily visible and clearly understood by everyone involved in the hot work process.
+- 1) Examination of the local area and adjacent areas, including tests carried out by accredited testing bodies to verify that the areas are free of flammable and/or explosive atmospheres and, where appropriate, not deficient in oxygen; - 2) Removal of hazardous loads and other flammable loads and objects from work areas and adjacent areas. - 3) Effective protection of flammable building elements (e.g. beams, wooden partitions, floors, doors, wall and ceiling coverings) against accidental ignition - 4) Ensuring the sealing of open pipes, pipe transitions, valves, joints, gaps and open parts in order to prevent the spread of flames, sparks and hot particles from working areas to adjacent areas or other areas. - 5) A sign stating hot work authorization information and safety precautions must be placed in the work area and also at all work area entrances.
+Authorization information and safety measures must be easily visible and clearly understood by everyone involved in the hot work process.

-While performing hot work, the following points should be taken into account by the ship's captain and crew:
+While performing hot work, the ship captain and personnel should pay attention to the following points:

-Controls should be performed to verify that the conditions have not changed.
+Checks should be made to verify that conditions have not changed.

-- 1) It should be kept ready in an easily accessible place with at least one fire extinguisher or other suitable fire extinguishing equipment for immediate use during hot work. - 2) During hot work, after the completion of the hot work and when sufficient time has elapsed after the completion of the work in question, a fire detector should be placed in the area where the hot work is carried out and in adjacent areas where danger may arise due to heat transfer.
+- 1) At least one fire extinguisher or other suitable fire extinguishing equipment must be kept ready in an easily accessible place for immediate use during hot work. - 2) During hot work, after the hot work is completed and when enough time has passed after the completion of the work in question, a fire detector should be placed in the area where the hot work is done and in adjacent areas where danger may arise due to heat transfer.